-- 3. In "Name" 2, enter the person's name. - 4.
-In "Location" 3, specify the person's location by selecting an entry in the Locations table.
-(If you don't yet have a Locations record for this person, click the "..." button for "Location".
-This opens a window where you can create a new location record.) - 5.
+- 3. In "Code" 2, enter the person's name. - 5.
 Fill in any of the other fields for which you have appropriate information. - 6.
 Click Save & Close 4 to save your data and close the window.

 Requests

 This chapter is only relevant if you have licensed the MainBoss Requests module.
 If you do not have a license key for this module, the control panel will not contain entries related to requests.